-- 1. Turn off the server/workstation and any peripheral devices. - 2.
-Remove the cables. - 3.
-Remove the server/workstation from the rack and place it on a flat, non-conductive surface.
+- 1. Turn off the server and any peripheral devices. - 2.
+Remove all external cables and power cords from the server; then, remove the server from the rack and remove the cover.
+See "Removing the cover" on page 51 for more info.